-After 40 years of collecting data about treatment practices, the National Institute on Drug Abuse (NIDA) recommends behavioral therapy for your success in treatment.
+After 40 years of collecting data about treatment practices, the National Institute on Drug Abuse (NIDA) recommends behavioral therapy for maximizing your treatment success.
 They back these principles of addiction treatment based on what works for people seeking long-term success in ending their substance abuse.
 According to NIDA, these individualized therapies meet several important needs.
 Those needs include:

 - Ending drug or alcohol use